-The linked table lists all players, team officials, and spectators who owe one or more carry-over suspensions for the Fall 2016 season; the list includes unserved sit-outs earned during the Spring 2016 and the Fall 2015 seasons.
+The linked table lists all players, team officials, and spectators who owe one or more carry-over suspensions for the Spring 2017 season; the list includes unserved sit-outs earned during the Fall 2016 and the Spring 2016 seasons.
 This list is created only at the beginning of the season.
 It reflects only suspensions that have carried over to the beginning of the current season and will not be updated throughout the season to reflect new suspensions, or suspensions that are properly served.

 The reasons a coach, player or spectator is on the list are:

 - either they received a red card or earned 20 accumulated points in the last game of the season.

 - they received a red cad or earned 20 accumulated points during the season, had the opportunity to serve the sit-out in the next regularly scheduled match, and failed to serve and/or provide the league with verification that the sit-out was served.

 - assigned disciplinary suspensions by the R&D Committee.

 The most common question the R&D Committee receives is that “my coach did not get any cards all season, why is he on the list”.
 The R&D Committee assess disciplinary sit-outs to any coach if he/she fails to sit their player for receiving a red card or accumulated points.

 Match sit-outs must be served consecutively starting with the first match actually played in Fall 2017.
 Please note: Suspensions follow the individual, not the club or team.
 Players or team officials who change their team affiliation still owe sit-outs regardless of their current team affiliation.